kgnzt/polyseerio-nodejs/README.md

           - `.uncaughtException` event notice on uncaught execptions
           - `.unhandledRejection` event notice on unhandled promise rejections
           - `.warning` event notice on process warning
+    * Contains all of the enum values exported on polyseerio as well.

 ### Alert